tongzhouxu/mashpit/paper/paper.md

 The speed of the query is determined by the database size (Figure X).
 _Tongzhou please finish this paragraph after finishing the figure_

+# Discussion

+We present Mashpit, a rapid genomic epidemiology platform.
+Due to the underlying algorithm Min-Hash, it is excedingly fast.
+It also has such a small hard drive and computational footprint that it can basically be used on common scientific workstations.
+However, we note that the Mash distance does not correlate well to well-established distances such as MLST.
+Therefore we recommend that this platform is used as a first-pass to filter unrelated samples before using a more established protocol such as MLST.
+In conclusion, we believe that Mashpit is an essential genomic epidemiology tool.

 # Figures

 * Time to integrate one Salmonella genome (maybe)